 - Provide a safe environment.

 All Nebraska 4-H volunteers must complete the Youth Protection 4-H Volunteer Screening before volunteering with 4-H in any capacity.
-To begin the screening process, please contact your local Extension office or return the completed, notarized form to your local Extension office.
-Screening is repeated every 4 years by the local Extension offices.
+To begin the screening process, please contact your local Extension office or return the completed, notarized form below to your local Extension office.

 Nebraska 4-H is excited to be able to recognize our volunteers through both county and state awards.
 The volunteer recognition program is designed to complement the tradition of recognizing outstanding volunteers and provide a standard and consistent approach to volunteer recognition across Nebraska.
 The purpose is to provide a base for Extension staff to sustain volunteers, build leadership potential, and offer recognition and praise for the great work of volunteers.
 The program allows counties to select the components that fit their needs.